sl8rw/CS581_MonoGame_Addons/README.md

 - Add an assembly reference to this too
 - Build as usual (this will use your local monogame edits so you can step into)

+# MonoGame Documentation

+- **possible documentation software change**: If using a mac, download docfx using Homebrew: `brew install docfx`

 # MonoGame (Original Readme)

 One framework for creating powerful cross-platform games.
 The spiritual successor to XNA with thousands of titles shipped across desktop, mobile, and console platforms.
 [MonoGame](http://www.monogame.net/) is a fully managed .NET open source game framework without any black boxes.
 Create, develop and distribute your games your way.